ZainBashir/Solving-openAI-Gym-MountainCarProblem-using-DQN-with-Image-input/README.md

             episode_reward = 0
 ```

-The same for loop contains another for loop to loop around all the steps for each episode.
+The same for loop contains another for loop to go through all the steps for each episode.
 Each iteration of this second for loop does the following:
 1) Decay epsilon
 2) Calculate a new action (greedy or random) every 4th frame
 3) If a new action is calculated, use that to enter the next state otherwise repeat the previously calculated action to enter    the next state and earn the reward